József Bassa

 József Bassa pen name: Miroslav (Jožef Baša; 28 April 1894 – 25 January 1916) was a Slovene poet and Catholic priest.

 Born in Beltinci, József Bassa was the brother of the writer Iván Bassa.
 His parents were József Bassa and Anna Vucskó.
-He published his poems (spiritual and secular works) in the Prekmurje dialect in Marijin list.
+He published his poems (spiritual and secular works) in the Prekmurje Slovene in Marijin list.
 Miroslav addressed modern literary experiments.